michaelnisi/troubled/data/posts/2012/double-negative.md

       return obj[key] ? true : false
     }

-Recently I realized the obvious; we can combine two logical NOTs to check for NOT `undefined` AND NOT `null`:
+Recently I realized the obvious; we can combine two logical NOTs to check for not `undefined` and not `null`:

     var tap = require('tap')